HistoryAtState/hsg-shell/README.md

 ## 3. Development

-`gulp build` builds the resource folder with fonts, optimized images, scripts and compiled styles
+`npx gulp build` builds the resource folder with fonts, optimized images, scripts and compiled styles

-`gulp deploy` sends the resource folder to a local existDB
+`npx gulp deploy` sends the resource folder to a local existDB

-`gulp watch` will upload the build files whenever a source file changes.
+`npx gulp watch` will upload the build files whenever a source file changes.

 **NOTE:** For the deploy and watch task you may have to edit the DB credentials in `gulpfile.js`.